-Download the installer archive and unzip the contents anywhere on your computer, then double-click on the installer executable.
+Download the installer archive and unzip the contents anywhere on your computer, then double-click on the installer to run it.
 You will be prompted through each step of the installation process.

-Draken 5.0 is installed completely outside of the main P3D installation folder.
-Every version in the 5.x series will be installed in a separate folder structure and there should not be any conflict between the different versions.
-Hotfixes that are issued between versions will overwrite files in the current installation.
+Draken 5.0 is installed outside of the Prepar3D program folder.
+All versions in the 5.x series will be installed in separate folders and should not conflict.
+Patches/hotfixes that are issued between the release versions may overwrite files in the current installation.

-Draken 4.1 is installed in its own aircraft folder and has its own sub-folders in the main FSX gauges and sounds folders.
-The effects files are specific to this version and will not conflict with previous versions.
-The scenery files will be updated from earlier installations and are fully backward compatible.
+Draken 4.1 is installed in its own aircraft folder and in sub-folders within the main FSX gauges and sounds folders.
+The effects files are specific to each version and will not conflict with previous versions.
+The included scenery files will be updated from earlier installations and are fully backward compatible.

 The Danish F-35 is very different in instrumentation and systems as well as structurally and aerodynamically.
 There are no plans for a Danish version at this point.

-Read the Flight Manual which can be found on the Support pages.
-It explains the procedures for startup, takeoff, climb, cruise, approach and landing, as well as how to use the navigation systems, radios, etc. If you are really impatient, just use the checklist in the kneepad (although it may be difficult to follow it without first reading the manual).
+Read the Flight Manual which can be found on the Help page.
+It explains the procedures for startup, takeoff, climb, cruise, approach and landing, as well as how to use navigation systems, radios, etc. If you are really impatient, just use the checklist in the kneepad (although it may be difficult without first reading the Flight Manual).

 For Draken 5.0 you can use the support forum to get help and to submit feedback.
 As a last resort, you can always use the contact form if you need help.